GlobalFishingWatch/pipe-carrier-portal/assets/downloadables/README.md

 * `distance_from_port_m`: Distance from the closest port at the mean position of the event, in meters.

-* `regions.eez`: List of EEZ ids separated by a `|` where the event happened.
-  See the `eez.zip` file for a mapping between the ids used here and the countries.

 * `regions.rfmo`: List of RFMOs separated by a `|` character where the event happened.
 This is the complete list of RFMO's where the event happened,